FLCS-ResearchAndDevelopment/text-manipulation/README.md

 FED CBA

 5. Code Structure
-reverseLine: Reverses the characters in a single line using C++ reverse iterators.
+- **reverseLine**: Reverses the characters in a single line using C++ reverse iterators.
-processLines: Manages reading, reversing, and writing lines for each thread.
+- **processLines**: Manages reading, reversing, and writing lines for each thread.
 Synchronizes access to shared resources (files) using mutexes.
-main: Initializes file streams, launches threads, and manages thread synchronization.
+- **main**: Initializes file streams, launches threads, and manages thread synchronization.

 6. Design Notes

-Concurrency: The program automatically adapts to the system's available cores, using std::thread::hardware_concurrency() to determine the number of threads.
+- **Concurrency**: The program automatically adapts to the system's available cores, using std::thread::hardware_concurrency() to determine the number of threads.
-Synchronization: Protects file access with mutexes to prevent race conditions.
+- **Synchronization**: Protects file access with mutexes to prevent race conditions.
-Scalability: Scales well for large files by processing lines concurrently, making it efficient for high volumes of text data.
+- **Scalability**: Scales well for large files by processing lines concurrently, making it efficient for high volumes of text data.

 7. Contributing
 Feel free to open issues or submit pull requests for enhancements or bug fixes.
 Contributions are welcome to improve multi-threading, error handling, and performance.

-markdown
-Copy code